Seeing a Demon in a Dream: Interpretations & Meanings

 What does it mean to see a demon in a dream?

-It typically signals an unresolved internal conflict — repressed fear, guilt, anger, or shame that your subconscious is trying to surface.
-Psychologically, the demon is a shadow archetype: a part of yourself you've rejected but haven't dealt with.
-The dream is not a threat; it's a diagnostic.
+It typically signals an unresolved internal conflict: repressed fear, guilt, anger, or shame that your subconscious is trying to surface.
+Psychologically, the demon is a shadow archetype, a part of yourself you've rejected but haven't dealt with.
+The dream is not a threat.
+It's a diagnostic.

 What do demons represent in dreams psychologically?

-In Jungian psychology, demons represent the shadow — the unconscious cluster of traits, memories, and impulses you suppress.
+In Jungian psychology, demons represent the shadow, the unconscious cluster of traits, memories, and impulses you suppress.
 In Freudian terms, they're repressed emotions forcing their way through.
 Either way, the demon stands for something internal, not external.

 What does the Bible say about dreaming of demons?